buzzqw/TUS/OBSS/markdown-separati/en/40-cursed-items.md

 Unless otherwise indicated, drawbacks remain active for as long as the item remains in the character' \*\*s possession.
 The DC of the Saving Throw to avoid these effects is equal to 10 + DC of the curse (if you have not established the difficulty, set the Saving Throw, usually on Will, at DC 25)

 >>> **Curses**: The list is an example to randomly generate effects on the item' \*\*s owner.
 Take inspiration and be creative!
 However, don' \*\*t make a curse render it impossible to play the character; rather, it should be experienced as an opportunity to try something different.
 Never throw a cursed item randomly into the treasure pile; always think about what might happen and what consequences will be generated.
-A cursed item always requires a high level of attention and planning from the Narrator
+A cursed item always requires a high level of attention and planning from the Game Master

 ---